GrafWasili/gogPluginForLaunchbox/README.md

 ## Download and Installation

-Download the binaries from [here](https://forums.launchbox-app.com/files/file/1283-gogcom-plugin/) and copy the gogplugin folder into the Launchbox plugin folder.
+Download the binaries from [here](https://forums.launchbox-app.com/files/file/1283-gogcom-plugin/) unzip and copy the contents of bin/ to a new folder in the Launchbox plugin folder (e.g. launchbox/plugins/gogplugin).

 If necessary unblock the .dll libraries via context menu -> Properties.

+You should now find the item "import games from gog.com" in the tools menu of Launchbox.

 ## Contribute